scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 The `localizedDescriptions` field provides an optional mechanism for including multilingual descriptions.
 It consists of a sequence of `LocalizedText` structures, each containing:

 - `language`: specifies the description's language.
-It MUST use language tags according to {{BCP47}}.
+It MUST contain a valid language tag according to {{BCP47}}.
 - `content`: contains the localized description.
 It MUST be formatted in accordance with "Net-Unicode" {{RFC5198}}.

 ### `descriptionLanguage` {#langtag}